 One thing to note is that there is no BAFX app.
-The sensor sold here is compatible with a wide range of third-party applications.
-This gives you more variety to choose the app that best meets your needs.
-However, it also adds a step to the set-up, since you’ll first need to select which app you want to use.
+The sensor sold here is compatible with a wide range of third-party applications, which gives you more variety to choose the app that best meets your needs.
+However, it also adds a step to the set-up since you’ll first need to select which app you want to use.

 4. Price, Extra Fees, And In-App Fees

-On first glance comparing BlueDriver vs BAFX, it seems as if BAFX is significantly cheaper.
+At first glance, comparing BlueDriver vs. BAFX, it seems as if BAFX is significantly cheaper.
 The device itself costs less than thirty bucks, compared to the nearly $100 you’ll pay for BlueDriver.

 Keep in mind, however, that BAFX doesn’t come with an app.
 While some compatible free apps are out there, most will cost you—somewhere between $10 and $50.
-In addition, some of these apps may require extra fees to get full access to all tests.
+Also, some of these apps may require extra fees to get full access to all tests.

 The price of the BlueDriver may still be higher, but it’s at least more straightforward.
 The initial cost will get you both the BlueDriver sensor and access to the app.
 While there are paid in-app upgrades, most users won’t need them—they’re mostly to add additional vehicles and other extras.

 - Has the capability to read SRS, ABS, and Transmission codes